-At year end, the Town had \$8,511,581 in long-term liabilities outstanding.
-This is an increase over the prior year.
-This net increase includes the addition of \$7,000,000 of bond anticipation notes due (and subsequently partially refinanced) in August 2020.
+At year end, the Town had \$5,860,595 in long-term liabilities outstanding.
+This is a decrease from the prior year.
+This net decrease includes the reduction of \$10,000,000 of bond anticipation notes due.
 More detailed information about the Town's long-term liabilities is presented in the notes to the financial statements.